Tyler Ott: College career

-Ott played college football at Harvard University, was the team's tight end and long snapper all four years.
+Ott played college football at Harvard University and was the team's tight end and long snapper all four years.
 Though he spent his first year at Harvard as a blocking tight end, he would emerge as the team's primary long snapper his sophomore year, and made his first catch as a tight end against Columbia in his junior season.
 In his senior season, he became one of the two starting tight ends in Harvard's two tight end offense.
 Following his senior season, Tyler was invited to play in the Senior Bowl after finishing the year with 15 receptions, 188 yards and four touchdowns.
 On October 28, 2013, he was named National Tight End of the Week by College performance awards, after catching three touchdowns in Harvard's triple overtime loss to Princeton.
 His three touchdowns against Princeton tied Harvard's record for single game touchdown receptions.
 Ott played on the Crimson with future San Francisco 49ers fullback Kyle Juszczyk.

 He graduated from Harvard in 2014 with a Bachelors of Arts degree in Economics and a minor in Environmental Science & Public Policy.
 He was a key honorary member of the golf team once shooting an 87 during his Harvard tenure, where he lived in Dunster House.